developer-ishan/training-ground/Database/simple_db/README.md

-Here’s a draft for your Substack post:

----

 ## How to Build a Simple Database: Bash CLI vs Java (Indexed & Non-Indexed)

 ### 1. Creating a Simple Database Using Bash CLI